ttu/ruuvitag-sensor/developer_notes.md

   * RuuviTag Sensors object
      * Helper class to be used to handle a single RuuviTag and its state.

-## Testing

-To check that your changes work across multiple python versions and platforms, we have tox.
-You can run tox locally, but tox will only run your current platform and the python versions you have in your system.
-Travis, however, will pick up all the combinations and test the all.

 ## Update RuuviTag firmware and change modes

 1. Download firmware from https://lab.ruuvi.com/dfu